How to haggle for your broadband renewal

 What are mid-contract price increases?

-As we’ve explained above, broadband providers don’t have to keep their monthly charges the same for the duration of your contract.
-They are allowed to raise prices partway through, as long as they make this clear from the start.
+- They are allowed to raise prices partway through, as long as they make this clear from the start

 Who is entitled to cheaper broadband?